DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

 Since we know the angles of our positions as outlined when considering our DCC phase switching, we can now calculate the step counts required for the turntable bridge to align with these positions.
 We will use the formula outlined in :ref:`ex-turntable/test-and-tune:determine the positions` to calculate these step counts (full rotation step count / 360 degrees * position in degrees).

-Using this formular results in these step counts (noting we round up or down to the nearest full number):
+Using this formula results in these step counts (noting we round up or down to the nearest full number):

 .. list-table::
     :widths: auto